HetDaftary/CSV-in-different-langauges/README.md

 # CSV_in_different_langauges
-We will write some code to read and write a CSV file with C++, Java and Python.
+We will write some code to read and write a CSV file with C++, Java and Python.<br/>
-There are two codes for python, To read and write with CSV module and without CSV module.
-The basic logic for code in all the languages is same.
+There are two codes for python, To read and write with CSV module and without CSV module.<br/> The basic logic for code in all the languages is same. <br/>

 Source for CSV files: https://www.appsloveworld.com/sample-csv-file/.

-Task:
+<b>Task:</b>
 1. Read the CSV files with delimiter "," and write it with delimiter ", ".
 2. Generate a Random CSV file.
 Delimiter for this ",".